Mahamaya Kalika Devasthan Kasarpal: History

+Kalamba seems to be another name of the deity though, the name Kalika appears in the copper-plate inscription mentioned above.
+During Goa Inquisition, when Goa was in turmoil, most of the people of Daivajna caste took refuge in the temple premises to elude conversion to Roman Catholicism and prosecution.

 Iconography

 The main idol in the sanctum sanctorum is more than 800 years old and is a masterpiece of Kadamba sculptures.
 The deity is four armed, shows each hand carrying variously a sword (Khadga), a trident (trishul), a Shield (Khetaka) and a skull bowl (Kapala), her mount lion, can be seen at her feet.

 Other affiliated deities

 The temple Panchishta includes the following deities:

-Devi Panchayatana (worshiped in the main sanctum sanctorum, includes Ganesha,Surya Shivalinga, Shaligrama etc.), Ravalnath, Hedgeshwar, Shetyeshwar, Palnath.
-A Buddhist idol of Shakyamuni is found in the temple, as a remnant of the Buddhist sect that prevailed in Goa till the early 12th century AD.
+Devi Panchayatana (worshiped in the main sanctum sanctorum, includes Ganesha, Surya Shivalinga, Shaligrama etc.), Ravalnath, Hedgeshwar, Shetyeshwar, Palnath.
+A Buddhist statue of Shakyamuni is found in the temple, as a remnant of the Buddhist sect that prevailed in Goa till the early 12th century AD.

 The temple architecture

 The temple is a masterpiece of Goan temple architecture, with a huge hall for public gatherings during festivals and meetings (Sabhamantapa a stage and a Nagarkhana which is above the stage is used to play drums and shehnai during specific times of the day and during specific rituals), the main hall inside the temple (Chowk), path for circumambulation (Sarwali) and Sanctum sanctorum (Garbhakud or Garbhagruha), with a huge golden Kalasha.
 Temple is surrounded by Agrashalas, two beautiful gates (Praveshdwaras) and a magnificent lamp tower (Deepastambha) is eye-catching.